 The Wildlife Land Trust Australia has been operational under the auspices of Humane Society International since 2007.
-Since then it has grown to incorporate 158 properties protecting more than 30,000 hectares (about 75,000 acres) of wildlife habitat.
+Since then it has grown to incorporate approximately 250 properties protecting close to 40,000 hectares (about 100,000 acres) of wildlife habitat.

 The WLT-A invites you to become part of the vital mission to create a global sanctuary system based on the principle of humane stewardship.
 Download the latest WLT-A newsletter and visit their web site